alex-netkachov/pwd/pwd.core/docs/types.md

 ## IStringEncoder

-Interface.
-Represents a string encoder that can encode and decode strings.
+A string encoder.
+It encodes and decodes stream of data to and from strings.

 Implementations: `Base64Url`